redde019/d3/tutorial/bar-2.markdown

 Yet, the above animation is poor because it lacks object constancy through the
 transition: it does not convey the changing data accurately.
 Rather than updating values in-place, the bars should slide to the left, so that each bar corresponds to the same point in time across the transition.
-Do this using a *data join*, to bind nodes to data by timestamp rather than index:
+Do this using a optional data() parameter to bind nodes to data by timestamp rather than index:

 {% highlight js linenos %}
 function redraw() {